Chapter 2. God’s Work, God’s Disposition, and God Himself I

 (Gen 9:1-6) And God blessed Noah and his sons, and said to them, Be fruitful, and multiply, and replenish the earth.
 And the fear of you and the dread of you shall be on every beast of the earth, and on every fowl of the air, on all that moves on the earth, and on all the fishes of the sea; into your hand are they delivered.
 Every moving thing that lives shall be meat for you; even as the green herb have I given you all things.
 But flesh with the life thereof, which is the blood thereof, shall you not eat.
 And surely your blood of your lives will I require; at the hand of every beast will I require it, and at the hand of man; at the hand of every man’s brother will I require the life of man.
 Whoever sheds man’s blood, by man shall his blood be shed: for in the image of God made he man.

 What do you see in this passage?
 Why have I chosen this passage?
-Have we chosen a passage about the life of Noah and his family of eight aboard the ark?
+Have we chosen a passage about the life of Noah's family of eight aboard the ark?
 (No.) Why not?
 This has little to do with the topic we are fellowshiping today, and the thing we are concerned with is God’s disposition.
 If you wish to read about that then you can read it in your own time, but we’re not talking about that today.
 Today we are primarily fellowshiping God’s deeds.
 Noah accepted God’s commands, and following that he lived through the days of the world being destroyed by God with flood and his family of eight lived on.
 Apart from the eight people in Noah’s family, everyone else was destroyed, as were all living creatures on the earth.
 God gave blessings to Noah, and He spoke to Noah and his sons.
 These words were a blessing to Noah and they were that which God bestowed on him.
 These words were the blessing and the promise from God to someone who was capable of obeying God’s words and of accepting His commands; it can be said that they were God’s reward to Noah.
 That is, regardless of whether Noah was a perfect man or a just man in the eyes of God, Noah and his three sons survived the flood because they heeded the words of God, and God blessed Noah because of his actions.
 Today, people may see this story very simply, and they may say,[e] “Noah didn’t do anything.
 God determined that Noah would be left, so he was left.
 That he was left wasn’t down to his own efforts; it was what God wanted to achieve, and man was passive.”
 Some people will think like this, but God doesn’t think this way.
 No matter if someone is so very great or so very insignificant, so long as they heed God’s commands, obey God’s commands and commission, cooperate with God’s will and God’s plans, cooperate with God’s work and heed God’s words, so that God’s will and His plans can be achieved, then, to God, this kind of behavior is worthy of remembrance and worthy of blessings, and God cherishes this kind of behavior, He cherishes this sentiment and this heart that man has for God—this is God’s attitude.
 Why, therefore, did God bless Noah?
 Because this is how God looks upon this kind of behavior and obedience in man.

 Now, some may perhaps say, “When someone heeds God’s words and satisfies Him, then God should bless them.
 Isn’t this what God ought to do anyway?”
 Is it okay for people to say this?
 (No.) Why not?
 (Man does not deserve to enjoy God’s blessings.)
 This isn’t right either.
 For in the eyes of God, when He entrusts someone with a task, God has a standard which He uses to judge whether their behavior is good or bad, whether or not they are obedient, whether or not they satisfy His will and whether or not their deeds are up to the mark.
 It’s not that as long as someone does it, it is enough and God should bless them, regardless of what kind of person they are or how they do it.
 That’s not how it is.
 The thing that God pays close attention to is the person’s heart.
 So, tell Me, how well did Noah know God back then?
 Did he understand as much as you do now?
 Was his concept of God, and his knowledge of God, as clear as yours is today?
 (No.) And yet there is something undeniable: The attitude people today have toward God within their consciousness, within their thoughts and even deep within their hearts, is blurry and ambiguous, and it could even be said that some people hold an attitude that denies the existence of God.
 But in Noah’s heart, within his consciousness, the existence of God was affirmed.
 He didn’t need too much doctrinal knowledge, nor did he need too many facts to verify God’s existence.
 He did whatever God asked of him—he was this simple—and this is the kind of person God wants, the kind of person God praises, and so God blessed him.
 What can we see here?
 People see what’s on the surface of other people, whereas God sees their hearts.
 God cannot tolerate anyone to treat Him in any perfunctory and doubtful way, and He cannot tolerate anyone having any doubts about Him or testing Him in any way.
 Therefore, though people today are face-to-face with God’s words and, it can be said, they are face-to-face with God, because of the existence of man’s corrupt essence it is very difficult for them to obtain the same blessings as God gave to Noah.